-Located on the shores of the Long Island Sound, Rye Playland in Rye, NY, has been an area staple since 1927 and is even part of the National Register of Historic Places.
-Also referred to as just Playland, this unique Art-Deco style amusement park sits on 280 acres and features ice rinks, an Olympic-size pool, various restaurants and concession stands, and, of course, thrilling rides – seven of which pre-date 1930!
-Just a 15-minute drive from the Stanton House Inn, guests can visit this historic amusement park and enjoy live entertainment, scenic waterfront views, and the wonderful nostalgia of childhood at Rye Playland.
+Located on the shores of the Long Island Sound, Rye Playland in Rye, NY, has been an area staple since 1927.
+The historic Playland Park is even on the National Register of Historic Places.
+Also referred to as just Playland or Playland Park, this unique Art-Deco style amusement park sits on 280 acres and features:

-What You’ll See at Rye Playland in Rye, NY
+What You’ll See at Playland Park in Rye, NY

 1. World-Famous Rides

 Another must-see attraction is the Grand Carousel, a 1915 Mangels-Carmel carousel that has a rare band organ inside of it.
 It was originally located in New Haven, Connecticut, and was moved to Playland when the park opened in 1927.
-The carousel’s horses feature beautifully painted, hand-carved designs, as well as unique traits like inlaid gemstones.
+The carousel’s horses feature beautifully painted, hand-carved designs.
+More unique traits of the Derby Racer include inlaid gemstones.

 2. Awesome Fireworks

 If you’re visiting Rye Playland this summer, be sure to check the fireworks schedule and watch the beautiful display of colors and sound!
 Every Friday at 9:15 PM beginning July 1st, the park offers spectacular fireworks shows that are choreographed to music.
 There is also a special holiday display on July 3rd & 4th, and the final show of the season takes place on September 2nd.